Tuck1297/Tuck1297/README.md

 About the project will go here.

 - [Minnesota Park and Campground Map Project](https://github.com/Tuck1297/camping-map-app)

+About the project will go here.

 - [Personal Website](https://github.com/Tuck1297/tuck1297.github.io)

+About the project will go here.

 - [Dynamic Paths Webserver - Sustainability](https://github.com/Tuck1297/dynamic-paths-sustainability)

+About the project will go here.

 - [3D Projections - wireframe Rendering](https://github.com/Tuck1297/cg-3dprojections)

+About the project will go here.

 - [Illumination Shading](https://github.com/Tuck1297/cg-illuminationshading-2)

+About the project will go here.

 - [Interaction with Graphics - Creative Coding Final Project](https://github.com/Tuck1297/Creative-Coding-Final-Project-Code)

+About the project will go here.

 - [Interactive Experiment - Creative Coding Midterm Project](https://github.com/Tuck1297/InteractiveExperiment_CreativeCoding)

+About the project will go here.

 - [Kaleidoscope - Creative Coding](https://github.com/Tuck1297/CreativeCodingKaleidoscope)

+About the project will go here.

 - [Perlin Noise Fireworks - Creative Coding](https://github.com/Tuck1297/CreativeCodingFireworksPerlinNoise)

+About the project will go here.

 ---